jeromecoupe/iad_jekyll_introduction/jekyll_introduction_en.md

 {% capture fullName %}{{ item.name | capitalize }} {{ item.surname | capitalize }}{% endcapture %}
 ```

-That type of functionality can be very useful in certain situations, for example when you have to create a yearly archive or your posts:
+That functionality can be very useful in certain situations, for example when you have to create a yearly archive or your posts:

 ```Liquid
 {% assign allPosts = site.posts | sort:"post.date" %}